 This is a spiritual ministry in which the members offer their prayers for the salvation of souls, the intentions of the parish community, the Church and the World.
 All parishioners, especially the sick, homebound and senior citizens are eligible to be members of this ministry.
-A correspondence is sent out with a spiritual reflection and specific intentions to remember in prayer.
+Correspondence is sent out with a spiritual reflection and specific intentions to remember in prayer.

 Prayer Chain Ministry

 Our prayer chain is a ministry with a purpose and a commitment.
 The purpose is to faithfully intercede on behalf of others in times of emergency or special needs.
 It is made up of a network of individuals who receive prayer request via email plus several other individuals contacted personally by phone that are committed to pray for special intentions.
 For more information about Prayer Chain Ministry, click here.